Anders Nelsson: 1950s and 1960s

 In the late 1950s, Nelsson was in a band called The Cagey 5 which was a twist around of the name of their school King George V. In a few years the band had become The Kontinentals.

-In 1963 Nelsson's school band The Kontinentals, signed their first recording contract and shortly afterwards released I Think Of Her and I Still Love You, released on the Orbit Records label.
+In 1963, The Kontinentals, signed their first recording contract and shortly afterwards released I Think Of Her and I Still Love You, released on the Orbit Records label.
 Both were chart-topping hits in Hong Kong.
-He was entertainment editor for sensationalist newspaper The Star in 1968.
+He was entertainment editor for the evening newspaper The Star in 1968.